 The design of the transom saver is versatile and fits virtually all kinds of trailers.
 Furthermore, it is adjustable to the length of 28-59 inches so you can optimize it accordingly.

 2. Extreme Max Straight Transom Saver – Your Companion On The Bumpiest Of Roads

 Transom savers that have multi-piece construction often break down in the middle of the road.
 Usually, it is because of the substandard use of material but sometimes it happens because of flawed design.
 To counter this, Extreme Max has introduced a straight transom saver with a single-piece construction and solid material.

 The material of construction is steel which is best for this kind of accessory.
 Aluminum may sound fancy but when it comes to supporting weight it lags behind.
 Steel, on the other hand, is not as good-looking as aluminum but it does a great job at holding weights.

-Furthermore, single-piece design makes it even stronger as it lacks weak welded joints.
+Furthermore, a single-piece design makes it even stronger as it lacks weak welded joints.
 Therefore, this sort of transom savers is best for holding larger boats and motors.
-Since it is a highly durable material, you would not have to purchase again, at least not in the next five to six years.
+Since it is a highly durable material, you would not have to purchase it again, at least not in the next five to six years.

-Apart from that, the V-block has rubber insert in it to prevent abrasion and scratches on the boat.
+Apart from that, the V-block has a rubber insert in it to prevent abrasion and scratches on the boat.
 It blocks the connection between the steel and rear of the boat and prevents the boat from damages.
 Moreover, the rubber has natural shock-absorbing qualities, so it works great when you hit a bump on the road.

 Like other Extreme Max transom savers, it comes with two rubber straps.
 These straps come in handy when you are about to hit a rough road.
 You can tie the straps along the V-block and rear of the motor to keep it secure.
 In this way, the chances of the boat jumping out of the holder would reduce significantly.